 In this course you'll master Redux by building your own version of it.
 From there you'll build your own react-redux bindings as well as a real-world Redux project.

-In this course you'll learn everything you need to know about React Router in order to add it to a production level codebase.
+In this course you'll learn all the techniques and patterns for using React Router in a production level codebase.
 We have courses on React Router v4, v5, and v6.

 last updated 15 months ago

 How would you like to spend 60 minutes learning CSS from Josh Comeau?

 Want to pick the brain of D3 expert Amelia Wattenberger?

 How about a simple intro to React Query from its creator Tanner Linsley?

 Tune in live every week, or binge watch a bunch in a row while you’re “working” from home.